by Sharai Lavoie | Apr 14, 2026 | Software

 Join the Charlotte Sports + Business Networking Group

-Charlotte Sports+Business is a free networking group connecting sports industry executives in the Queen City.
+Charlotte Sports+Business is a free networking group connecting sports marketing and sports industry executives in the Queen City.

 Join the Racial Equity Institute